Refresh a small bathroom on a budget by painting the bathroom cabinet and other simple ideas that you can do in a weekend!

-Here is the sliver of wall by the bathroom door before.
+Here is the sliver of the wall by the bathroom door before.

 Here is the result.
-The white walls with a pop of gold, greenery, and a bench create a lovely vignette and practical storage.
+The white walls with a pop of gold, greenery, and a bench create a lovely corner with practical storage and seating.

 A shot from the other side showing the towel rack in the mirrored vanity reflection.
 It looks so stunning with the green walls.